 10. Develop the Column Oven Temperature Program

-The oven temperature program is one of the most critical parameters in GC method development.
-It controls how analytes are separated as they travel through the column.
+The oven temperature program controls how analytes are separated as they travel through the column.
 The goal is to optimize separation, minimize analysis time, and achieve sharp, well-resolved peaks for all components.
 Use the following steps to finalise Column Oven Temperature Program:

 Know Your Analytes